ifedu/marvel-test-api/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Roboto Condensed, a custom Google Font.

+- Run test
+  - `npm run test`
+- Run test and watch the changes
+  - `npm run test:watch`

 ## Learn More